top of page

 I believe in balance.

 My approach to therapy blends holistic support with clinically grounded, evidence-based treatment methods.
-I am passionate about therapeutic modalities such as CBT and DBT, and often integrate neuroscience and psychoeducation to the extent that it may benefit my clients.
-In addition to these tools, I draw from my extensive training in Contemplative Psychotherapy and Buddhist Psychology, often incorporating mindfulness and somatic interventions to help you cultivate mind-body awareness.
+I am passionate about therapeutic modalities such as DBT and Narrative Therapy, and often integrate neuroscience and psychoeducation to the extent that it may benefit you.
+In addition to these tools, I draw from my extensive training in Contemplative Psychotherapy and Buddhist Psychology, often incorporating mindfulness and somatic interventions to help cultivate mind-body awareness.
 My goal is to help you develop self-compassion and acceptance alongside progress towards your goals.

-With a decade of clinical experience, I draw on my diverse background in human development, group dynamics, attachment theory, interpersonal neurobiology, systems theory, and clinical assessment.
+With over a decade of clinical experience, I draw on my diverse background in human development, group dynamics, attachment theory, interpersonal neurobiology, systems theory, and clinical assessment.
 I approach therapy through a trauma-informed and socially conscious lens, tailoring our work together to your individual needs and circumstances.
 I use the development of our relationship as a barometer to ensure that the process feels collaborative, supportive, informative, and aligned with your goals.
+Feedback is always welcome!

 I offer online Telehealth therapy to individual adults and couples in the state of Colorado.